 - Slipping By – If you’re constantly having to pull your straps back onto your shoulders, the solution may be as simple as tightening them.
 However, it may also indicate that you need a different style bra that has straps that sit closer together in the back.

 - Mind the Gap – Cups that gape can be caused by a number of problems.
-It could be solved as easily as tightening the straps or it could indicate your cup size is too large.
+You may be able to easily solve this by tightening the straps or it could indicate your cup size is too large.
 However, the issue might be that the shape of the cups is the wrong style for your breast type.
 Look for cups that are angled or cut small if this is your issue.

 - Say No to Overflow – If you are experiencing spillage on either the side or top of your cups, it is a sign that you need to go up a cup size.

 - Down to the Wire – A common cause of discomfort is underwire digging in or sitting too high on your breast.
-This issue can be solved by using a sister size with a smaller band and larger cup.
+You can typically solve this issue by using a sister size with a smaller band and larger cup.

 - Iron Out the Wrinkles – Sport bras that wrinkle and do not fit smoothly across your chest are likely too large in the cup size.